cqse/teamscale-jacoco-agent/agent/README.md

 ## Store Commit in Jar file

-If you are using Git, you can use either a Maven or Gradle plugin to store the commit in any Jar file and tell the agent to read it via `teamscale-git-properties-jar`.
+If you are using Git, you can use either a Maven or Gradle plugin to store the commit in any Jar/War/Ear/... file and tell the agent to read it via `teamscale-git-properties-jar`.

 Alternatively, it is also convenient to use the MANIFEST entries via `teamscale-commit-manifest-jar` to link artifacts to commits, especially when tests are executed independently from the build.
 The following assumes that we are using a Git